-- The operational segregated cycle way network.
-This winter the following 1.4km of segregated cycle way section will be added: London Rd (London Dr to Baillieston Rd). - The National Cycle Network Number 75 (NCN 75) that extends from Cambuslang Bridge/boundary with South Lanarkshire Council in the east to Riverside Museum in the west.
-This winter the following 300m cycle way will be added to the above NCN 75 route: Festival Park (Govan Rd at Pacific Dr to Harvie St). - A designated route through Queens Park, Kelvin Way and Glasgow Green cross paths.
-This winter, an additional designated route through Pollok Park will be added. - Carriageway areas that have been allocated to cycle lanes adjacent to an existing Priority 1 Carriageway route.
+The operational segregated cycle way network.

+- The National Cycle Network Number 75 (NCN 75) that extends from Cambuslang Bridge/boundary with South Lanarkshire Council in the east to Riverside Museum in the west and Festival Park (Govan Rd at Pacific Dr to Harvie St) - Designated route through Queens Park, Pollok Park, Kelvin Way and Glasgow Green cross paths. - Carriageway areas that have been allocated to cycle lanes adjacent to an existing Priority 1 Carriageway route.